 Data

-We calculated and estimated DEBkiss parameters in normoxic conditions (Section 2.3) and modeled hypoxia effects (Section 2.5) based on four types of data: total length over time, egg buffer mass over time (extrapolated from knowledge of egg mass and age at hatching), cumulative egg production over time, and proportion surviving since fertilization over time.
-As described in the introduction, the data available for this model led us to use DEBkiss over the “standard” DEB model based on the factors highlighted by Romoli et al. (2024).
+We calculated and estimated DEBkiss parameters in normoxic conditions (Section 2.3) and modeled hypoxia effects (Section 2.5) based on four types of data: total length over time, egg buffer mass over time (initial egg mass and age at hatching when egg buffer mass is assumed to be zero), cumulative egg production over time, and proportion surviving since fertilization over time.
+As described in the introduction, the data available for this model led us to use DEBkiss over the “standard” DEB model based on the factors highlighted by Romoli et al. (2024) and unsuccessful attempts to use standard DEB.
 We had insufficient data, had to integrate information from multiple studies of the same (and similar) species, and had to hypothesize plausible values for a few parameters.

 Data for total length were sourced from four studies.
 Length at hatching and 15 days post-hatching (dph) came from a study that reared M. menidia offspring in different static oxygen levels across two experiments (Cross et al., 2019).
 This provided data for parameter estimation at control oxygen levels described in Section 2.3 and modeling three reduced oxygen treatments (Section 2.5 and Table 2).
 We sourced additional length data for the full life span from control levels of experiments that exposed M. menidia offspring to ambient and elevated CO2 levels (Murray and Baumann, 2018; Murray and Baumann, 2020; Concannon et al., 2021).
 All total length data were obtained from fish maintained in static laboratory conditions at 24°C.

 Data for the state variables of egg buffer mass (via time to hatching, when egg buffer mass is zero), as well as survival at hatching and at 15 dph, were obtained from Cross et al. (2019).
+Because M. menidia hatch with little to no yolk sac (Bayliff, 1950; Bigelow and Schroeder, 1953) and begin feeding the day of hatching (Middaugh and Lempesis, 1976), we equate hatching with birth and assume the egg buffer mass reaches zero at hatching.
+The hatch timing data use time steps of 1 day, so any very short delay between hatching and the start of feeding would not be reflected in the model.
 The control data from these experiments were used to estimate parameters under normoxia (Section 2.3).
 We also obtained normoxic survival data from a study on the effects of temperature and CO2 on M. menidia early life survival, using only the 24°C and control CO2 data (Murray and Baumann, 2018).
 Four additional data points for long-term survival in laboratory conditions at 17°C were obtained from a study that exposed M. menidia offspring until 122 dph to two CO2 levels, of which we only used data from the control level (Murray et al., 2017).
 Lastly, the data for cumulative egg production over time, used to estimate parameters under normoxia (Section 2.3), were also obtained from control groups in Concannon et al. (2021), a study in which wild-caught juveniles were held in the laboratory at 20°C in different CO2 treatments and strip-spawned once they reached reproductive maturity.

 Parameter estimation under normoxia